jack23247/adcd-makedist/README.md

 ## Contributing

-Tickets and PRs for bugs or minor features are very welcome, if anyone wants to tackle something on the TODO list just open a ticket and we'll set up a roadmap together
+Tickets and PRs for bugs or feature requests are very welcome, if anyone wants to tackle something that's on the TODO list just open a ticket and we'll set up a roadmap together